 Defining Cold Pressed Organic Flaxseed Oil

-You may well be aware of flaxseed oil, so the fact that some of it is "cold pressed and organic," offers the question, what is the difference.
+You may well be aware of flaxseed oil, so the fact that some of it is “cold-pressed and organic,” offers the question, what is the difference.
 That is what I asked myself anyway so I went in search of the answers to that.

 The Organic Element

-This part is simple enough to understand in that the actual flax which produces the seeds has been organically grown.
+This part is simple enough to understand that the actual flax which produces the seeds has been organically grown.
 Typically this will make it more expensive.
-The good news is that no fertilisers or soil additives are used in the production of this type of flax.
+The good news is that no fertilizers or soil additives are used in the production of this type of flax.
 This is exactly the same as any type of organic growth or organic farming.

 The Cold Pressed Element

-When oil is to be produced from any seed, the producers typically use various degrees of heat in the process.
+When the oil is to be produced from any seed, the producers typically use various degrees of heat in the process.
 Their main reason for doing this is that it can substantially increase the amount of oil, that is extractable from the seeds.
 The problem with doing that is that it also reduces the overall quality of the oil, in terms of taste and also in the nutrition levels.

 The video below gives you an idea of how the pressing process actually works.
-Now this one is done on a small scale but in the factories where the organic flaxseeds would be pressed, this would be on a much larger scale.
-Nevertheless this will give you an indication of the theory behind cold pressing.
+Now, this one is done on a small scale but in the factories where the organic flaxseeds would be pressed, this would be on a much larger scale.
+Nevertheless, this will give you an indication of the theory behind cold pressing.